-However, in this task, human behavioral patterns offer novel insights for addressing these scenarios.
-For instance, when confident in our internal knowledge, we perform limited external searches just for verification~\cite{fu2006suboptimal}.
-Conversely, for uncertain or time-sensitive questions, we conduct extensive retrieval and evaluate consistency of external knowledge~\cite{rieh2002judgment}.
-When no credible evidence exists, humans readily acknowledge ignorance and refuse to answer the question~\cite{gigerenzer2010rationality}—a critical behavior that current RAG systems struggle to emulate.
-Inspired by these observations, we propose \textbf{B}iased \textbf{R}etrieval an\textbf{D} \textbf{G}eneration \textbf{E}valuation (BRIDGE), a framework that enhances the trustworthiness of LLMs in RAG systems.
-Unlike prior work that either enforces strict alignment to single knowledge sources (hard bias) or treats all sources equally (no bias), BRIDGE introduces \textbf{soft bias}: an adaptive weighting mechanism where an Allocator module determines whether to prioritize broad external knowledge retrieval (for consistency evaluation) or deeper internal knowledge generation (for fact verification).
-Based on the TRD training set data, Allocator supports both in-context learning (ICL) and group relative policy optimization (GRPO) paradigms.
-Then, based on the weighted knowledge, BRIDGE computes matching scores and evaluates consistency through a \textbf{Maximum Soft-bias Decision Tree}—a bias-guided decision tree enabling fine-grained response strategy selection (e.g., trusting internal knowledge, following external evidence, or refusing to answer).
+Therefore, we propose \textbf{B}iased \textbf{R}etrieval an\textbf{D} \textbf{G}eneration \textbf{E}valuation (BRIDGE), a framework that enhances the trustworthiness of LLMs in RAG systems.
+Unlike prior work that either enforces strict alignment with a single knowledge source (hard bias) or treats all sources equally (no bias), BRIDGE introduces \textbf{soft bias}: an adaptive weighting mechanism where an \textbf{Allocator} module determines whether to conduct deeper internal knowledge generation (for fact verification) or prioritize broad external knowledge retrieval (for consistency evaluation).
+Based on the TRD training data, Allocator supports both in-context learning (ICL) and group relative policy optimization (GRPO) paradigms.
+Subsequently, based on the weighted knowledge sources, BRIDGE computes matching scores and evaluates consistency through a \textbf{Maximum Soft-bias Decision Tree}—an interpretable decision tree enabling fine-grained response strategy selection (e.g., trusting internal knowledge, following external evidence, or refusing to answer).
 Additionally, it incorporates a reflection strategy to rectify decision errors during inference.
-In summary, our contributions are as follows: \begin{itemize}[leftmargin=10pt] \item To comprehensively evaluate LLM response strategies in real-world RAG, we construct TRD and use it to reveal the limitations of prior isolated solutions. \item We propose the BRIDGE, a unified approach introducing soft bias to balance internal and external knowledge dynamically, a Maximum Soft-bias Decision Tree, and a Reflection module—covering all scenarios.
-Furthermore, BRIDGE can be applied to both ICL and GRPO settings. \item Experiments show that BRIDGE demonstrates superior and balanced performance on TRD and other trustworthiness benchmarks for single RAG scenarios. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We construct TRD, a comprehensive benchmark designed to evaluate LLM response strategies across diverse RAG scenarios.